Albanian revolt of 1910: Events

 After three days of fighting the Albanian forces withdrew to the Drenica region.
 Ottoman forces entered Prizren in the middle of May 1910.
-They proceeded to Yakova and İpek where they entered on June 1, 1910.
+They proceeded to Yakova and İpek where they entered on 1 June 1910.
 By government orders part of the force proceeded in the direction of Scutari (now Shkodër), while another column marched toward the Debre region (now known as Dibër in Albania, and Debar in the Republic of North Macedonia).
 The first column marching to Scutari managed to capture the Morinë pass, after fighting with the Albanian forces of Gash, Krasniq and Bytyç areas, led by Zeqir Halili, Abdulla Hoxha, and Shaban Binaku.
 Ottoman forces were stopped for more than 20 days in the Agri Pass, from the Albanian forces of Shalë, Shoshë, Nikaj and Mërtur areas, led by Prel Tuli, Mehmet Shpendi, and Marash Delia.
 Unable to repress their resistance, this column took another way to Scutari, passing from the Pukë region.
-On July 24, 1910, Ottoman forces entered the city of Scutari (now known as Shkodër).
+On 24 July 1910 Ottoman forces entered the city of Shkodër.
 During this period martial courts were put in action and summary executions took place.
 A large number of firearms were collected and many villages and properties were burned by the Ottoman army.
 The Ottoman army, made up of irregular Kurds, flogged the leaders in public, burnt villages, and drove some 150,000 from their homes, two thirds being Serbs.

 Aftermath

 Although the numbers of the Ottoman forces were now up to 50,000, they controlled only the lowlands and the cities, and failed to take control of the mountainous regions.
 At the request of the Ottoman commander Mehmet Shefqet Pasha, the Ottoman government declared the abrogation of the "Lekë Dukagjini Code" which was the mountain law of the Albanian clans.
 Some Albanian clans went to seek refuge in Montenegro, requesting an amnesty from the Ottoman government and the return of the conditions obtained before the rebellion.
 This was not accepted by the Ottoman government, which also declared the prohibition of the Albanian alphabet and books published in it.
 Albanian-language schools were declared illegal, and possessing a book in Albanian letters became a penal act.
 Strong through numbers and position, the Ottoman expedition continued its march towards central and southern Albania imposing the new prohibitions.
 Albanian schools were closed and publications in the Latin alphabet were declared illegal.
 A number of journalists and publishers were fined or sentenced to death while the entry of Albanian books published outside the Ottoman Empire was prohibited.
-After these events, Albania became a wasteland for Albanian patriots, and Albanian culture was fully oppressed.
+After these events, Albania became a wasteland for Albanian patriots, and Albanian culture was fully suppressed.
 One year later, Sultan Mehmed V visited Pristina and declared an amnesty for all who had participated in the revolt, except for those who had committed murder.

 The Albanian revolts of 1910 and 1912 were a turning point that impacted the Young Turk government which increasingly moved from a policy direction of pan-Ottomanism and Islam toward a singular national Turkish outlook.